shushtain/__dot__/nvim/.config/nvim/doc/user_lsp.md

 - CTRL-S is mapped in Insert mode to |vim.lsp.buf.signature_help()|
 ```

-If you plan to use native completion, you may want to map it to something more convenient:
+If you plan on using native completion, you may want to map it to something more convenient:

 ```lua
 vim.keymap.set("i", "<C-Space>", "<C-x><C-o>")